 Who is Product School for?

-Current and aspiring product managers can both benefit from the courses and certificates offered by Product School.
-They also offer events and corporate trainings, which can spread the knowledge to people who are casually interested in product management.
+Both current and aspiring product managers can benefit from the courses and certificates offered by Product School.
+They also offer events and corporate trainings, which can be helpful for people with some experience.

 What does Product School cost?
 How much work is involved?